Carole Baskin awarded the zoo once owned by 'Tiger King' Joe Exotic - Local News 8

 The judgment also awarded several cabins and vehicles to Baskin, according to court records.

-Baskin, who owns an animal sanctuary in Florida, has for years been a vocal critic of Maldonado-Passage’s animal park, a feud that escalated into a court battle
+Baskin, who owns an animal sanctuary in Florida, had for years been a vocal critic of Maldonado-Passage’s animal park, a feud that escalated into a court battle.

-Exotic was convicted last year in a murder for hire plot against Baskin and is serving a 22 year sentence for the hit attempt and other crimes that include animal abuse.
+He was convicted last year in a murder for hire plot against Baskin and is serving a 22-year sentence for the hit attempt and other crimes that include animal abuse.

 Court documents allege he tried to pay a hit man $3,000 to kill Baskin and also that he shot and killed five tigers, sold baby lemurs and falsified paperwork to say they were donated.

+In 2011, Baskin won a trademark infringement lawsuit against Maldanado-Passage, who was ordered to pay her $1 million.
+In a second suit, filed in 2016, she claimed he had subsequently transferred the Oklahoma property to his mother in a bid to evade creditors.
+On Monday a federal judge in Oklahoma City ordered that the property be turned over to Baskin.

-An attorney for Jeff Lowe, the current owner of Exotic’s park, told CNN the judgment handed down today was not unexpected.
+An attorney for Jeff Lowe, the current owner of the park, told CNN the judgment was not unexpected.

 Comments